 About Nutfield Recreation Facilities

-1934, 9th October.
-Mrs Saley proposed that the Council take the necessary steps to secure land for a Recreation Ground for South Nutfield.
-Carried.
-Parish meeting to be called on 7 th November for a public meeting.
+On the 9th October 1934 Mrs Saley proposed that the Council take the necessary steps to secure land for a Recreation Ground for South Nutfield.

-1945, 11 th June.
-Agreed that Godstone RDC be asked to consider buying a part of the Brays Estate as a playing field.
+Agreed (11th June 1945) that Godstone RDC be asked to consider buying a part of the Brays Estate as a playing field.

-There is a children’s playground sited there and a hard court for ball games.
+There is a children’s playground and adult outdoor gym equipment sited there.
 Nutfield Football Club also make use of the field for youth football.

 The Memorial Field

 In the Parish Council meeting minutes of 14th February 1905, it reads: “Recreation Ground.
 Mr. Maw stated to the council that under his late father’s will, the Vintage Field was left for a recreation ground for the use of the people of the parish.”
 (There is a double meaning here.
 The land though commonly called vintage was in the eastern portion of Blacklands (ed. now demolished).
 The name vintage was properly Vinage, from the medieval Vinagium, but this was in fact a field some distance eastwards).
 On the 11th July 1905 a letter was read from Messrs Satchell & Chapple.
 Mr Tidey proposed and Mr Dixon seconded: “That the Parish Council accept the Trust of the Vintage Field as a recreation ground for the Parish under the terms or the will of the late Charles Maw Esq.”

 Proposed Mr Tidey and seconded by Mr Edwards “That the sum of £17 10s for Estate Duty and the sum of £22 10s 6d for Succession Duty be paid forthwith” Carried unanimously.